 Sociology and Anthropology analyze experiences at the level of the individual or the group and connect them to larger social dynamics.
 The disciplines illustrate how matters that are often perceived as "private troubles" are actually consequences of cultural categories and social structures, including those that appear and feel natural and inevitable.
 Among the goals of Sociology and Anthropology are to acquire knowledge about different social groups and culture systems and to engage critically with the complexities of social life.

-The Department of Sociology and Anthropology offers a Course Major, Honors Major, Honors Minor, and several Special Majors, but no Course Minor.
+The Department of Sociology and Anthropology offers a Course Major, Honors Major, Honors Minor, two Regularized Special Majors: Special Major in Medical Anthropology, and Special Major in Political Sociology, Individual Special Majors, but no Course Minor.

-Acceptance to the SOAN department normally requires completion of at least two courses in the department.
+Acceptance to the SOAN department normally requires completion of at least two courses, with at least a B average, in the department.

 -At least one designated methods course

-The 2-credit senior thesis requirement, in which the student works closely with a faculty advisor, is normally completed in the fall and spring semesters of the senior year.
+-A two-credit senior research project, normally completed in the fall and spring semesters of the senior year.

 For current course and seminar listings, consult the website at https://www.swarthmore.edu/sociology-anthropology/current-courses